nguyensjsu/sp22-202-the-architects/member-journals/journal_waqas.md

 ## Week 3

 - ### What I did:
-    - Made Cards for the Game.
+    - Designed and Rendered Cards for the Game.
-    - Made Button class for navigation on screens.
+    - Designed the  Button class for navigation on screens.
-    - Made Main menu screen for the game.
+    - Designed the  Main menu screen for the game.
-    - Made UnoScreen (Main Game Screen ) by implementing the Singelton pattern.
+    - Designed  UnoScreen (Main Game Screen ) by implementing the Singelton pattern.

 - ### What I plan to do next:
     - Work on UnoScreen with static elements to finish the design.